Almost Here (Unbelievable Truth album)

-Background
+Background and recording

 Vocalist and guitarist Andy Yorke and drummer Nigel Powell met while attending school, with the latter later meeting bassist Jason Moulster through mutual friends.
-Yorke had been studying Russian literature abroad in Russia; while here, he wrote several songs and subsequently asked Moulster to form a band on his behalf so they could work on the material when he returned.
-Unbelievable Truth formed in 1993.
-Yorke would take several more trips to Russia over the next few years, offering himself as a interpreter.
-Unbelievable Truth signed to Virgin Records in March 1997.
+Yorke had been studying Russian literature abroad in Russia; while there, he wrote several songs and subsequently asked Moulster to form a band on his behalf so they could work on the material when he returned.
+Unbelievable Truth subsequently formed in 1993, taking their name from a Hal Hartley film.
+After initial performances, and despite receiving a publishing offer from Zomba Group, Yorke took several more trips to Russia over the next few years, offering himself as an interpreter.
+The band reformed in September 1996, signing to Virgin Records in March 1997, and getting a publishing deal with Chrysalis Music.

+Unbelievable Truth's debut single, "Stone", was released in mid-1997, and was promoted with supporting slots for Beth Orton, Sparklehorse and the Sundays.
+Almost Here was recorded at Great Linford Manor in Buckinghamshire and Powell's house.
+Powell acted as the producer, with Jeremy Wheatley co-producing the sessions.
+The latter also served as the engineer for the whole album, with Andy Lovegrove and Andy Shillito also engineering "Finest Little Space" and "Higher Than Reason", respectively.
+Powell did some additional engineering, with Ady Winman assisting at Great Linford Manor.
+Wheatley mixed the recordings at Olympic Studios in London with assistant engineer Wayne Wilkins.

 Composition and lyrics

 Musically, the sound of Almost Here has been described as soft rock.
 AllMusic reviewer Stephen Thomas Erlewine referred to it as an "alluringly moody record, similar to the epic soundscapes" of Radiohead and the Verve, "only with a bit of a country-rock underpinning".
 PopMatters founder Sarah Zupko wrote that it "relies on largely acoustic arrangements and intricate dynamics", with influences from emo and Dog Man Star (1994) by Suede.
 Yorke said the music is typically written first with the lyrics coming last; Powell said he would take each individual's part and coalesce them together to form a complete song.
+String instrumentation was added to the various recordings by other musicians: Sharon Warnes (violin on "Angel", "Same Mistakes" and "Building"); Olivier Bonnici (violin on "Angel" and "Building"); Philip Heyman (viola on "Angel" and "Building"); and William Bruce (cello on "Solved", "Angel" and "Stone").
+"Solved" and "Settle Down" had the most similarities to Radiohead, with the former not sounding out of place from the material on their third studio album OK Computer (1997).
 "Higher Than Reason" evoked the sound of Jeff Buckley and Nick Drake.